cispa/osiris/README.md

 ## Output Format

 ### Instruction File
-The file contains of descriptions of instruction variants.
+The file (`./x86-instructions/instructions.b64`) contains descriptions of instruction variants.
 One per line (excluding the first line).
 The Format is as follows:
 ```
 BR;AC;CATEGORY;EXTENSION;ISA-SET